portellam/deploy-VFIO/README.md

-*If you like this script, please favorite and share.
-Thank you.*

 ## Description
-Ultimate collection of scripts for a seamless, automated VFIO passthrough setup.
+Ultimate scripts for a seamless, intuitive, and automated VFIO passthrough setup.
+Run any OS with real hardware, under a virtual machine, in the Linux desktop of choice.

+Protect your desktop and files from untrusted hardware (webcam, microphone, etc.), software spyware/malware/abandonware (computer game Anti-cheat, Zoom, etc.), and OS (Windows 10/11 telemetry, Windows XP vulnerabilities).
+Seperate your workstation and gaming machine, from your personal computer.

 ## How-to
 To install, execute: